Pump-Probe Configuration: A typical pump-probe experiment like the one shown here can have measurement bandwidths of a few terahertz.

 We offer RF amplifiers, Models 142X 20-GHz amplifiers with 8.5- and 18-dB gain.
 These traveling-wave amplifiers were specifically designed to connect directly to our photodetector modules, reducing standing wave effects and RF pickup at the input.

-Can I get an RF amplifier component such as those in your 6-GHz and 12-GHz receivers or in your 20-GHz amplifier?
+Can I get an RF amplifier component such as those in your 12-, 22-, and 38-GHz receivers or in your 20-GHz amplifier?

 Unfortunately, we cannot offer to see these RF amplifier components, because we do not manufacture them and cannot provide service or technical support.
 You might want to contact one of the following companies which offer a complete line of RF amplifier products: